-Ayodhya dispute: Sunni Waqf Board opposes daily hearing in SC, says it can't be rushed through
+SC to hold day-to-day hearing in Ayodhya case

+New Delhi, Aug 09: The Supreme Court on Friday cleared the air that it will continue to hear the Ram Janmabhoomi-Babri Masjid land dispute on a day-to-day basis.

-New Delhi, Aug 09: The Sunni Waqf Board today opposed in the Supreme Court five-day a week hearing of the politically sensitive Ram Janmabhoomi-Babri Masjid land dispute case in Ayodhya.
+The Sunni Waqf Board had opposed in the Supreme Court five-day a week hearing of the politically sensitive Ram Janmabhoomi-Babri Masjid land dispute case in Ayodhya.

 The Sunni Waqf Board, which represents Muslims in the Ayodhya land dispute case, said it was not possible to assist the court if it is rushed through.